offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

                                 ba                              bana                               banana
 ```

-Likewise, given just the first and last column of a BWT matrix, it's possible to quickly identify if and how many instances of some substring exists in th original sequence.
+Likewise, given just the first and last column of a BWT matrix, it's possible to quickly identify if and how many times some substring exists in the original sequence.

 ```{svgbob}
 "* search for substring nana"